There can be Many Paths to Successful Donkey Training

 R+ training is based on the science of animal learning and behavior training.
 It is based on reward rather than pressure or punishment.

 This type of training gives your donkey something he wants when he produces the desired behavior.
 Such as treats, scratches or rest.
-This type of training can motivate your donkey to go above and beyond what he is asked with enthusiasm!
+This type of training can motivate a donkey to go above and beyond what I asked him with enthusiasm!
 Which is why it is so valuable in trick training and liberty training.
 Negative reinforcement typically only gets the minimum desired results.

 There are ways to teach a donkey with R+ and still have a well mannered non-dangerous companion.
 I have a video here starting a donkey in some R+ training.
 This donkey is well behaved around food and does not treat mug!

-This doesn’t mean you can never use other forms of training though.
+This doesn’t mean you can never use other forms of training, though.
 It can be one of the many tools in your training toolbox!
-Don’t forget to subscribe to my youtube channel for donkey training videos!
+Check out my Donkey Training Membership group for exclusive training videos.

 What is Negative Reinforcement?

 They need to survive in a humans world after all.
 Not moving when asked can result in injuries with larger donkeys sometimes.
-It’s a good skill for a donkey to know.
+It’s a wonderful skill for a donkey to know.

 Punishment Reinforcement in Donkey Training

-Punishment refers to adding something aversion in order to decrease a behavior.
+There are 2 kinds of punishment.
+Positive Punishment (P+) refers to adding something aversion in order to decrease a behavior.
 An example would be trying to pick up your donkeys’ feet and he kicks you so you whip him.
 Hoping he connects the kicking to getting whipped.
+(I don’t recommend this!)

-I don’t really use punishment as part of my training plans.
-Here is what TheHorse.com has to say about using punishment as part of horse training though:
+Here is what TheHorse.com has to say about using positive punishment as part of horse training:

 If done incorrectly, punishment can result in worsening of the undesired behavior.
 A horse might become habituated to ineffective punishment and might increase the frequency or intensity of the unwanted behavior.
 Or he could get better at avoiding the punishment—think of the biting horse that learns to bite and pull back very quickly to avoid getting smacked.
 All these can, in turn, cause the handler to up the ante and gradually increase the use of force, even to the point of abuse.
 Some believe that excessive use of punishment will increase fear or aggression in horses that already tend to show those characteristics.”